Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 How BIMI lookup works for subdomains

 BIMI records live in DNS at a selector under the domain being checked.
 The default selector is usually default.
-For a message using email.example.com in the visible From address, the receiver can first check the BIMI record at the subdomain.
-If that record is missing, the receiver can check the organizational domain.
+For a message using email.example.com in the visible From address, the receiver first checks the BIMI record at the subdomain.
+If no valid record exists there, the receiver checks the same selector at the organizational domain.

 Subdomain BIMI lookup pathtext